 Today, many older Americans are living longer.
 As a result, many of them now require some additional help to maintain their independence or to improve their quality of life.
-There are many levels and varieties of care options available today, and it is important for families of senior adults to be knowledgeable of what each offers and how they can be useful to their loved ones when needed.
+It is important for families of senior adults to have an understanding of the levels of care offered, what each variety entails, and how they can be useful to their loved ones when needed.

 Meeting the Care Needs of Today’s Seniors

 Susie Sarkisian, Director of Family Services at The Kensington in White Plains, NY, says:

 “Based on the growing need, two of the most popular and fastest-growing care options for seniors today are assisted living and memory care.”